Eileen R. Heisman – President and CEO

-Andrea Rush is Vice President of Philanthropic Services and has more than 14 years of experience handling all aspects of grant services, including direct international grants and grant agreements within NPT.
+Andrea Rush is Senior Vice President of Philanthropic Services and has more than 14 years of experience handling all aspects of grant services, including direct international grants and grant agreements within NPT.
 Ms. Rush is also responsible for the oversight of NPT’s Supporting Organizations and Special Projects.
 She is a member of the Grant Managers Network and the NGOSource Advisory Council.
 Ms. Rush was previously employed as an elementary school teacher for the School District of Philadelphia.
 She received her Bachelor of Science in Education degree from Temple University, where she graduated with honors.

 NPT's financial information